 Continuous Move or Self Move Systems contain center pivots, linear move laterals, & traveling gun sprinklers.

 Main features and application of the sprinkler system:

 - A whole set of technology is preassembled for easy use

 - It is very easy to install

 - It creates light precipitation & more irrigation coverage, creation, soil erosion nearly negligible

 - Land leveling is not essential to use

 Due to these above features, sprinkle irrigation works well on rolling land with porous soil.
 Its optimal use is for irrigation of close developed crops of low height; it is not convenient to irrigate tall crops with sprinklers.
 Additionally, application uniformity can be influenced by heavy winds & water pressure.
 Hence, the sprinkler method should be operated during non-windy periods & water pressure must be regulated by valves.

 - Other accessories such as valves, bends, plugs & risers

-- Pumping Unit: Sprinkler irrigation method distributes water by spraying it over the fields.
+- Pumping Unit: The sprinkler irrigation method distributes water by spraying it over the fields.
 The pressure forces the water through sprinklers or through perforations or nozzles in pipelines & then forms a spray.
-A high speed centrifugal or turbine pump used for operating sprinkler irrigation for individual fields.
+A high-speed centrifugal or turbine pump used for operating sprinkler irrigation for individual fields.
 A centrifugal pump is used when the distance from the pump inlet to the water surface is less than 8 meters.
 For pumping water from deep wells or more than 8 meters, a turbine pump is suggested.
 The driving part may be either an electric motor or an internal combustion engine.

 - Couplers: Couplers are used for connecting two pipes & uncoupling quickly and easily.
-Basically, a coupler should provide
+Basically, couplers should provide this.